Best Blackjack Sites

 When Does The Dealer Have To Hit In Blackjack

-The basic rules that most dealers follow, across the board, are determined to their mathematical advantage over years of study and play.
+The basic blackjack dealer rules that are followed across the board for the most part are determined to their mathematical advantage over years of study and play.
 The dealer will always hit on anything below a 16 total.
 This is why, when you have a 17, you tend to consider staying - you have something fairly close to what they tend to stay at.
 This can get a little more complex when people start considering aces, which allow the concept of hard and soft 17s to enter the equation, but that’s mostly a discussion for a different page.
 Suffice to say, the basic rule they follow is that they will hit anything that is a 16 total or below.

 When Does The Dealer Have To Stay In Blackjack

 Dealers in blackjack follow strict rules - rules that are designed for them to play as optimally as possible against you.
+This is why it is beneficial to have an understanding of the different blackjack strategies that have been used for years.
 The basic idea behind most of them is to optimize their mathematical odds at victory.
 For this reason, almost all dealers will stand when their total is 17 or above.
-As before, aces throw a bit of a wrench into this equation, but there is a lot of grey area in Blackjack.
-The basic rule they follow is to stand on 17 because that puts the onus on you to beat a 17, which is pretty hard to do without going over.
+As before, aces throw a bit of a wrench into this equation, but there is a lot of grey area in blackjack.
+The basic rule they follow is to stand on 17 because that puts the challenge on you to beat a 17, which is pretty hard to do without going over.

 Hit Or Stand Cheat Sheets

-Here is a very basic legal blackjack hit or stand cheat sheet.
-Remember that the math changes depending on which type of blackjack you’re playing, so make sure you understand what’s going on in each variant you play.
+Here is a very basic cheat sheet for knowing when to hit or stand in blackjack.
+Remember that the math changes depending on which type of blackjack you’re playing, so make sure you understand what’s going on in each blackjack variant you play.